Whiddon History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Whitton, Whitten, Whytten, Whytton, Wytton, Wytten, Witten, Witton, Wyton and many more.

-Another 47 words (3 lines of text) are included under the topic Early Whiddon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early Whiddon Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Whiddon Settlers in United States in the 19th Century

 - Hettie Whiddon, aged 27, who immigrated to the United States, in 1895